besener/starter-academic/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/besener
-- icon: twitter
+- icon: linkedin
   icon_pack: fab
   link: https://twitter.com/_besener
 - icon: envelope
   icon_pack: fas
-  link: '#contact'  # For a direct email link, use "mailto:besener15@ku.edu.tr"
+  link: '#contact'  # For a direct email link, use "mailto:besener@northwestern.edu"
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv